corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/developing/extending-rpc.md

 }
 ```

+In this code example, you can see how `memberLookupService` (and a few others) are discovered.
 `memberLookupService` is key for this implementation.

+The rest of the code indicates:
+* The `RPCOps` interface being exposed.
+* The version of the functionality being exposed.
+There may be multiple implementations of the same
+  interface installed at the same time.
+* The platform version that was used at compile time of the `RPCOps` implementation.
+* Where this implementation sits in the node's lifecycle events distribution list in comparison to its siblings.
+This is presented in priority order.

 {{< note >}}
 No HTTP-RPC annotations are necessary for the `RPCOps` implementation.
 You only need to provide them at the interface level.